 D&I disconnect in EU policymaking — A Perspective

-Given the challenges in prioritising gender equality policy efforts to encourage structural changes and the rising polarisation across Europe we are in the midst of, it is high time that Brussels do what Brussels does best: recognise the disconnect between the D&I efforts in companies and their influence on how advocacy organisations integrate D&I into policy-making.
+Given the challenges in prioritising gender equality policy efforts to encourage structural changes and the rising polarisation across Europe we are in the midst of, it is high time that Brussels do what Brussels does best: recognise the disconnect between the D&I efforts in companies and their influence on how advocacy organisations integrate D&I into policymaking.

 If we bridge this disconnect, it could lead to a more people-centered approach to delivering the EU’s value, one that a layperson can recognise.